Which Retirement Account Should I Take Money From First?

 Tax Efficient Retirement Withdrawals

-In general, the first principle about retirement withdrawals is to try to delay having to pay taxes (of course you might have different considerations).
+Many experts say that the first principle about retirement withdrawals is to delay having to pay taxes as much as you can (of course you might have different considerations).
 On the scale of taxability, the worst case is money taken from regular IRAs and 401(ks) – every cent is taxable as ordinary income.
-That income not only adds to your tax bill , but it can also kick up to a higher bracket, and your Medicare Part B premiums could go up hundreds of dollars per month.
+That income can add to your tax bill, kick you up to a higher bracket, and increase your Medicare Part B premiums by hundreds of dollars per month.

-Next in the tax liability line, funds taken out from regular savings and investment accounts are not taxable, except for any capital gains.
-As it stands now, the capital gain tax rate of 15% (on joint incomes up to $600,000) is generally less than the ordinary income rates that apply to regular IRAs.
+Next in the tax liability line are the funds taken out from regular savings and investment accounts.
+They are not taxable, except for any capital gains.
+As it stands in 2024 the capital gain tax rate of 15% (on joint incomes up to $600,000) is generally less than the ordinary income rates that would apply to other forms of income.

 By contrast, all money from Roth and 401(k) IRAs comes out tax free.
-The big advantage to these plans is that future capital gains are not taxable.
+That is a huge advantage, and what you leave in continues to grow tax free.

 Required Minimum Distributions Complicate Things